Royal Canin: Factories and logistics

 Royal Canin's head office is in Aimargues, southern France.
-There are 15 production facilities worldwide, notably in Aimargues; Cambrai in northern France; Johannesburg, South Africa and Descalvado, Brazil.
+There are 16 production facilities worldwide, notably in Aimargues; Cambrai in northern France and Descalvado, Brazil.

-The plant located in Rolla, Missouri, produces only dry pet feeds.
-Royal Canin was fined for "violating the Clean Water Act" in 2005 at this site.

 In 2004, production facilities at Dmitrov, near Moscow, Russia, opened.
-Royal Canin committed twelve million euros in the construction of the factory and anticipated annual production of twenty–two thousand tons a year.
+Royal Canin committed twelve million euros to the construction of the factory and anticipated annual production of twenty–two thousand tons a year.

-The Polish government announced construction was to start in February 2006 on a fifty million euro factory in Niepołomice, Poland, which would provide employment for in excess of one hundred fifty staff.
-At the time of the announcement, it was described as "the ninth and most modern of all of those which belong to the company"; this was because of the laboratory that was to be included in the design.
+The Polish government announced construction was to start in February 2006 on a fifty million euro factory in Niepołomice, Poland, which would provide employment for more than 150 people.
+At the time of the announcement, it was described as "the ninth and most modern of the company's facilities".

-The company's first UK facility, at Castle Cary, near Bristol, opened in December 2007, two years later than expected.
-Annual production was expected to be two thousand tons, employing eighty staff.
-Although objections were raised by some local residents, others welcomed the facility.
-The Environment Agency received complaints of an "unbearable smell" after production started.
-The company installed carbon filters and a new condenser at a cost of a million pounds in attempts to address the problem.

 In 2008, the company invested seventy–three million dollars in the construction of a factory at Guelph, Ontario, Canada.

 A factory at North Sioux City, South Dakota, USA, was originally purchased by Mars in 2007 and worked under the Mars Petcare brand.
 This was then rebranded to Royal Canin in 2011, where it manufactures wet pet food.

 Royal Canin's twelfth production facility was fully built at the end of 2009 and is located in Shanghai, China.

-A new plant has been opened in 2017 in South Korea in Gimje, North Jeolla Province.
+A new plant was opened in 2018 in South Korea in Gimje, North Jeolla Province.

 In 2021, the company announced it would invest $185 million in its facility in North Sioux City in South Dakota.
-On the same year Royal Canin announced an investment of $200 million to expand its manufacturing facility in Lebanon, Tennessee.
+In the same year Royal Canin announced an investment of $200 million to expand its manufacturing facility in Lebanon, Tennessee.
 The expansion began in 2019.